opentensor/bittensor/neurons/text/prompting/miners/open_llama/README.md

 # Model Download

 The checkpoints of the different versions of the model are available on Huggingface at https://huggingface.co/openlm-research

+At the time of writing, there is no Huggingface repo from which you can directly load the model, but if it is added you can skip this step.

-You can either convert the model from easylm format to huggingface using the easylm(#https://github.com/young-geng/EasyLM/) function EasyLM.models.llama.convert_easylm_to_hf
+At the time of writing, you can either convert the model from easylm format to huggingface using the easylm(#https://github.com/young-geng/EasyLM/) function EasyLM.models.llama.convert_easylm_to_hf

-Or you can download the model from Huggingface using
+Or you can download the model from Huggingface using:

 ```
 #Install dependencies